rotorz/unity3d-reorderable-list/docs/topics/Customize-appearance-of-list-field.md

-﻿# Customize appearance of list field

-Style of list container, add button and remove buttons can be customized by providing custom styles.
+﻿Style of list container, add button and remove buttons can be customized by providing custom styles.
 This example demonstrates a custom inspector with custom styles which are based upon the default styles.

+>
-**Tip** - Another option is to subclass `ReorderableListControl` and initialise custom styles there instead.
-A subclass can override other behaviour such as providing custom context menu items.
+> **Tip** - Another option is to subclass `ReorderableListControl` and initialise custom
+> styles there instead.
+A subclass can override other behaviour such as providing custom
+> context menu items.
+>

 ```csharp
 using Rotorz.Games.Collections;